French mobile market needs mergers, but we won't lead - Orange

 Orange also cautioned that it expected to see continued declines next year in the average revenue per user (ARPU) it sees from mobile and fixed-line customers in France, but that ARPU would decline at a lower rate than this year.

-Third-quarter revenue per user fell to 23.0 euros (18.11 pounds), on average, from 26.3 euros in the year-earlier quarter.
+Third-quarter revenue per user fell to 23.0 euros ($29), on average, from 26.3 euros in the year-earlier quarter.
 Average revenue per broadband customer slipped to 33.4 euros from 34.1 euros in the third quarter of 2013, the company said.